-The Office of Student Involvement and Leadership (MUB 114 ) currently serves as the hub for student involvement at the University of New Hampshire and is home to four offices: Greek Life, Commuter Student Services, Student Organization Services, and the Leadership Certificate Program Whether a student is interested in joining a student organization or starting a new one, participating in one of many leadership development programs, or simply learning about campus resources—this is the place!
+The Office of Student Involvement and Leadership (MUB 114 ) currently serves as the hub for student involvement at the University of New Hampshire and is home to Greek Life, Commuter Student Services, Student Organization Services, the Student Activity Fee Office, and the Leadership Certificate Program.
+Whether a student is interested in joining a student organization or starting a new one, participating in one of many leadership development programs, or simply learning about campus resources—this is the place!
 Student and professional staff members oversee the University recognition process for all student organizations and are available for advising or training on topics related to organizational development and program planning.

-Commuter Student Services strives to connect the half of the student population who do not live in University housing to campus.
+Commuter and Non-Traditional Student Services strives to connect the student population who does not live in University housing and are non-traditional to campus.
 Programs, such as Good Morning Commuters and the Commuter Connection listserv, bring information to students about campus happenings, events, and activities.
-Commuter Student Services also helps students understand the ins and outs of moving off campus by providing educational sessions in the residence halls.
+Commuter and Non-Traditional Student Services also helps students understand the ins and outs of moving off campus by providing educational sessions and apartment/services fairs.